Police brutality in the United States: George Floyd protests

 In May 2020, the issue of police brutality saw a surge in public response following the murder of George Floyd in Minneapolis.
 Related protests occurred nationwide and internationally beginning in Minneapolis, Minnesota on May 26, 2020.
 These protests were attended by thousands of people across the United States and had a worldwide impact on the outlook of police brutality.

 #SayHerName movement

 The campaign #SayHerName was created in December 2014 by Kimberlé Crenshaw.
 This movement was brought about to raise awareness for the victims of police brutality that were black women.
 The #SayHerName movement is a social movement inside the Black Lives Matter movement.
 As Crenshaw told NPR, "Say Her Name is trying to raise awareness by insisting that we say their names because if we can say their names we can know more about their stories."

 The name of Breonna Taylor was part of the Say Her Name movement.
 Taylor was killed by police in Louisville, Kentucky in March 2020.
 Police officers forced entry into her apartment, and Taylor was shot six times after her boyfriend Kenneth Walker shot officer Jonathan Mattingly.
 Breonna Taylor's death lead to worldwide protests and outrage.

+Renée Good

+On January 7, 2026, Renée Good, a 37-year-old American citizen, was shot and killed by an ICE agent named Jonathan Ross in Minneapolis, Minnesota.
+Good was in her car, parked sideways on the street.
+Ross walked around the car, then went back and around it again.
+Other agents came up and one told her to get out of the car while reaching through her open window.
+Good briefly drove in reverse, then started moving forward and to the right into traffic.
+At that moment, Ross was standing at the front-left side of the car and fired three shots, killing her as her car passed him and turned away from him.
+The incident led to widespread protests across the country and several investigations.